Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 The data brokering layer is covered by the [**FIWARE Orion Context Broker**](https://fiware-orion.readthedocs.io/en/master/) implementing the [**NGSI-LD APIs**](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.04.01_60/gs_cim009v010401p.pdf).
 Orion is a central component of the industrial data platform and it is in charge of allowing users to query (in case of data consumers) or writing/update (in case of data producers) context information.
 By implementing the NGSI-LD standard, it is possible to link entities through relationships, provide property graphs and semantics thanks to the [JSON-LD](https://json-ld.org/) standard, thus leveraging the Smart Data Model Initiative.

+### Digital Models and Vocabularies

+The [**Smart Data Models Initiative**](https://www.fiware.org/smart-data-models/) implements the digital models and vocabulary vertical of the Circular TwAIn reference architecture.
+This initiative results particularly suitable in the digital twin context since it aims to standardize data models under common structures, hence improving data interoperability.
+Thanks to the smart data models, the data producer can refer to common structures for their digital twin, making available their *schema* (or a part of it) in Orion and the *specification* in the marketplace, highliting which of the attributes are available to consumers.
+Moreover, *example payloads* in NGSI-LD standard are available to producers to share those information correctly.

 ## Data Producer Journey